DamienCassou/auth-source-pass/README.md

 ## Installing on Emacs >= 26

-This library has been included in Emacs 26 (still unreleased) under the name `auth-source-pass`.
+A modified version of this library has been included in Emacs 26 (still unreleased) under the name `auth-source-pass`.
 To start using it, just add the following to your `init.el` file: